Home

 Contact

 Dena Kay Jones has performed as soloist and chamber musician throughout the United States and in Spain, Italy, France, Mexico and Canada.
-Solo performances include recitals at El Centro Municipal de Las Artes in Juarez, Mexico; the Kitchener-Waterloo Chamber Music Concert Series (Canada); I Due Archi Music and Art Club in Vasto, Italy; the Atelier Concert Series at the American Church in Paris, and the For the Love of Music Series in Bisbee (Arizona).
-She participated in the Festival Internacional de Música de Tecla Española (FIMTE) of Almería, Spain in 2007 and 2013 and presented at the Fifth International Conference on Design Principals and Practices, held in Rome, Italy (2011).
+Solo performances include recitals at El Centro Municipal de Las Artes in Juarez, Mexico; the Kitchener-Waterloo Chamber Music Concert Series (Canada); I Due Archi Music and Art Club in Vasto, Italy; El Conservatorio de Música de Chihuahua; the Atelier Concert Series at the American Church in Paris, and the For the Love of Music Series in Bisbee (Arizona).
+She participated in the Festival Internacional de Música de Tecla Española (FIMTE) of Almería, Spain in 2007, 2013, and 2024 and presented at the Fifth International Conference on Design Principals and Practices, held in Rome, Italy (2011).
 She is a frequent performer of solo and chamber music at various venues within the El Paso, Texas vicinity and is piano faculty, solo and chamber musician at the Orfeo Music Festival held annually in Vipiteno/Sterzing, Italy.

 In addition to maintaining a widely varied repertoire from the standard piano literature, Ms. Jones has focused her energies in performance and research of the Spanish piano repertoire.
 In particular, her interest in this music has led her to focus on lesser-known Spanish piano works written from 1900-1950.
 Her recitals feature the colorful works of composers like Manuel de Falla, Ernesto Halffter, Isaac Albéniz, Federico Mompou and Xavier Montsalvage.
 Ms. Jones has presented papers such as Contemporary Spanish Music: The Historical and Political Effects on Research and Musical Language and Politics in Spain: 1900-1950 at numerous institutions and conventions throughout the United States and performs a unique multi-media solo concert which highlights numerous cultural influences within select Spanish, nationalist piano works.
 She is sought out for her work, opinions and interpretations of this particular canon of piano music.